PavanRangani/docs/docs/prd/tasks/browse-my-tasks.md

 - Section
 - Task
   - Name of the task
-  - If task name is too long, it appears in the next line.
+  - All types of task excel `Multi-Step` task, if task name is too long then it appears in the next line.
 (Never show ellipsis)
-  - For `Multi-Step` task, if name is too long, shows ellipsis.
-  - Show meeting/notes name in the secondary information for the meeting/notes task For e.g. `Originated from: “{meeting name or Note name}"`
-  - If a task has `Task Source`, it shows in the secondary information.
-For e.g `Originated from {Task Source}: {Date}`
   - Shows only those `Sub-Tasks` where the login user is added as a Responsible roles.
-If the Sub-task name is too long, shows ellipsis.
+  - Originated detail is showing in secondary information.
+    - For `Meeting/Notes`, show meeting name like `Originated from: “{meeting name or Note name}"` and For `Task Source`, shows information like `Originated from {Task Source}: {Date}`
 - Due Date
   - If the date is already passed then it shows in the red colour.
 - Status